 Effective the first full pay period following City Council adoption of this MOU, the existing Performance Bonus shall be replaced with the addition of a new salary step at the top of the salary range.
-This added step, Step H, will be a 5% increase from current Step G.
+This added step, Step H, -shallwill provide a -a -a 5% increase overfrom current Step G.